Simeon Stylites the Younger: Life

-After John's death Simeon gave full rein to his ascetical practices.
-From the rising of the sun until mid-afternoon he read books and copied Holy Scripture.
+After John's death, Simeon gave full rein to his ascetical practices.
+From the rising of the sun until mid-afternoon, he read books and copied Holy Scripture.
 Simeon the younger was ordained priest and was thus able to offer the Holy Sacrifice in memory of his mother.
-On such occasions his disciples one after another climbed up the ladder to receive Communion at his hands.
-As in the case of most of the other pillar saints a large number of miracles were believed to have been worked by Simeon the Younger.
-In several instances the cure was effected by pictures representing him.
-Evagrius was an eye-witness to many marvels, and says that he had experienced himself Simeon's knowledge of the thoughts of others when he visited him for spiritual advice.
+On such occasions, his disciples one after another climbed up the ladder to receive Communion at his hands.
+As in the case of most of the other pillar saints, a large number of miracles were believed to have been worked by Simeon the Younger.
+In several instances, the cure was effected by pictures representing him.
+Evagrius was an eyewitness to many marvels, and says that he had experienced Simeon's knowledge of the thoughts of others when he visited him for spiritual advice.
 Simeon maintained this kind of life for 68 years.
-Towards the close of his life the saint occupied a column upon a mountainside near Antioch called the "Hill of Wonders" (due to his miracles), also known as the "Wondrous Mountain" or the "Admirable Mountain"; this mountain is known today as Saman Dağı and is located near the town of Samandağ, Turkey.
+Towards the close of his life the saint occupied a column upon a mountainside near Antioch called the "Hill of Wonders" (due to his miracles), also known as the "Wondrous Mountain" or the "Admirable Mountain" (ܛܘܪܐ ܕܬܕܡܪܬܐ, Ṭūrā d-ṯeḏmūrtā; Greek: Θαυματόν Ὄρος, Thaumaton Oros); this mountain is known today in Turkish as Samandağı (modern Arabic name: جبل سمعان, Jabal Simʻān or جبل ليلون, Jabal Laylūn) and is located near the town of Samandağ, Turkey.
 It was here that he died in 596.

 Besides the letter mentioned, several writings are attributed to the younger Simeon.
 There is also an "Apocalypse" and letters to the Emperors Justinian I and Justin II.
 More especially Simeon was the reputed author of a certain number of liturgical hymns.

 Veneration

-The Monastery of St. Simeon Stylites the Younger commemorates Simeon and marks the last of several pillars on top of which he lived during his life.
+The Monastery of Saint Simeon Stylites the Younger commemorates Simeon and marks the last of several pillars on top of which he lived during his life.
 According to one account, he lived on this pillar for the final 45 years of his long life and preached from the top of it.
-Miraculous healing were attributed to him and he was venerated as a saint even while he was still alive.
+Miraculous healings were attributed to him and he was venerated as a saint even while he was still alive.
 The Emperor Maurice of Constantinople held him in great esteem.
 The sick people he had healed built a church in gratitude.
-Until the thirteenth century the place was a pilgrimage destination.
+Until the thirteenth century, the place was a pilgrimage destination.

 The Wellcome Collection has a tempera on wood painting by an unknown artist of Saint Simeon Stylites the Younger.

 St. Simeon of the Wonderful Mountain Church, a Russian Orthodox church in Dresden, Germany, is named after him.